Skoob1905/cirrus-coding-test/readme.md

 ### Prerequisites

 I have taken the time to run most of this using Docker.
 Please make sure you have the latest and greatest version of docker installed as this comes with `docker-compose`, which we will be using to run the app.
+Also we will be using node so make sure that you have npm and node installed on your machine also.

 I will be also providing small execution snippets based on linux/zsh, so please use equivalent commands for other operating systems, if you are using those.